Braided module categories via quantum symmetric pairs: Abstract

 \section{Abstract}

 Let $\gfrak$ be a finite dimensional complex semisimple Lie algebra.
 The finite dimensional representations of the quantized enveloping algebra $U_q({\mathfrak g})$ form a braided monoidal category $\Oint$.
-We show that the category of finite dimensional representations of a quantum symmetric pair coideal subalgebra $\Bcs$ of $U_q({\mathfrak g})$ is a braided module category over $\Oint$.
+We show that the category of finite dimensional representations of a quantum symmetric pair coideal subalgebra $\Bcs$ of $U_q({\mathfrak g})$ is a braided module category over an equivariantization $\Oint^{\langle \sigma \rangle}$ of $\Oint$.
 The braiding for $\Bcs$ is realized by a universal K-matrix which lies in a completion of $\Bcs\ot \uqg$.
-We apply these results to describe the center of $\Bcs$ in terms of twisted quantum traces.
+We apply these results to describe a distinguished basis of the center of $\Bcs$.